horseee/learning-to-cache/DiT/README.md

 ```
 python sample.py --model DiT-XL/2 --num-sampling-steps 50 --ddim-sample --accelerate-method dynamiclayer --path ckpt/DDIM50_router.pt --thres 0.1
 ```
-The code would repeat the generation for 5 times.
-We use it to avoid the fluctuations in the inference time.
-If you want to see the images without acceleartion, you can use the follwing command:
+The code would repeat the generation for 5 times to avoid the fluctuations in the inference time.
+If you want to see the images without acceleration, you can use the follwing command:
 ```
 python sample.py --model DiT-XL/2 --num-sampling-steps 20 --ddim-sample
 ```

-## Sample 50k images for ImageNet
+## Sample 50k images for Evaluation
 If you want to reproduce the FID results from the paper, you can use the following command to sample 50k images:
 ```
 torchrun --nnodes=1 --nproc_per_node=8 --master_port 12345 sample_ddp.py --model DiT-XL/2 --num-sampling-steps NUM_STEPS --ddim-sample --accelerate-method dynamiclayer --path PATH_TO_TRAINED_ROUTER --thres 0.1